Learn Acoustic Guitar

 If you already know your open position major chords (guitar chords played within the first four frets) you may not be aware that major chords consist of the first, third, and fifth note (scale degrees) from the root note of the major scale.

-This can be handy with regard to learning the notes of the fretboard, and it also helps you better understand harmonic intervals and identify different chord voicings.
+This can be handy with regard to learning all of the notes of the guitar, and it also helps you better understand harmonic intervals and identify different chord voicings.

 While a full explanation of scales is beyond the scope of this article, once you have learned the notes of the fretboard, learning how scales are constructed and how this then relates to the construction of basic chords e.g. triads can also be particularly useful.